logo

 Course Details

-The sister course to Worked Up is here!
 Arousal Layering Games is a class designed to help you teach your dog how to think better under high levels of arousal.
-Worked Up is a suggested prerequisite for this course, but even students who have not taken Worked Up will benefit from the fun games that aim to teach our dogs how to concentrate when they are spinning out of control.
-By utilizing a training system that helps the dogs control themselves we will turn that barking-biting-spinning-screaming mess into a collected sports dog.
+This class introduces fun games that aim to teach our dogs how to concentrate when they are spinning out of control.

 Sarah StremmingInstructor: Sarah Stremming